maxime-lair/maxime-lair/docs/roadTo/os_concepts/IO_management.md

 It represents the percentage of time the CPU had to wait before reading or writing data.

 We can also use _iotop_ to check those informations.
 However [this type of information is not available by default](https://superuser.com/questions/610581/iotop-complains-config-task-delay-acct-not-enabled-in-kernel-only-for-specific), and It seems there is a kernel issue in the latest distribution, as enabling it does nothing.
-Used with `iotop -aoP` would have shown us how much a process has written and read since iotop started, too bad.
+Using `iotop -aoP` would have shown us how much a process has written and read since iotop started, too bad.

 ![image](https://user-images.githubusercontent.com/72258375/147594482-eaa0bd1a-bc2a-4134-b784-4e4518584a93.png)